MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-usage-scenario-advanced-data-model-management.md

 [!INCLUDE [powerbi-implementation-planning-context](includes/powerbi-implementation-planning-context.md)]

-As content creators become more experienced, they learn advanced data modeling skills.
-It's often the case when content creators work with enterprise-grade models or deliver centralized shared datasets as described in the [managed self-service BI](powerbi-implementation-planning-usage-scenario-managed-self-service-bi.md) usage scenario.

-This usage scenario focuses on *advanced data model management*, which is when a Power BI content creator uses a third-party tool to design, manage, or debug data models.
-Use of a third-party tool can occur when authoring models by using *[external tools](../transform-model/desktop-external-tools.md)*, which Power BI Desktop directly supports.
-Or it can occur after you publish a model by communicating directly with the [XMLA endpoint](../enterprise/service-premium-connect-tools.md).
+This usage scenario focuses on *advanced data model management*, which is when a Power BI content creator relies on a third-party tool to develop, manage, or debug data models.
+Some third-party tools are *[external tools](../transform-model/desktop-external-tools.md)*, which Power BI Desktop supports directly.
+You can also manage a published a data model (dataset) by communicating directly with the [XMLA endpoint](../enterprise/service-premium-connect-tools.md) in the Power BI service.

 > [!NOTE]
-> Models are hosted in either the Power BI service, Azure Analysis Services (AAS), or SQL Server Analysis Services (SSAS).
+> Data models are hosted in either the Power BI service, Azure Analysis Services (AAS), or SQL Server Analysis Services (SSAS).
 This usage scenario focuses on using the XMLA endpoint in the Power BI service.

 > [!TIP]
 > Many people refer to third-party tools as *external tools*.
-However, there are distinctions in how various tools may be used.
-Connecting to a local model in Power BI Desktop is the most literal interpretation of the term *external tool*.
-This advanced data model management usage scenario focuses on connecting to a remote model (hosted in the Power BI service) by using the XMLA endpoint.
+However, there are distinctions in how different tools may be used.
+Connecting to a local data model in Power BI Desktop is the most literal interpretation of the term *external tool*.
+This advanced data model management usage scenario also focuses on connecting to a remote data model (a dataset hosted in the Power BI service) by using the XMLA endpoint.
 More details on the different ways to use third-party tools are described [later in this article](#third-party-applications-and-tools).

-You can achieve connectivity to a model by using the *[XML for Analysis (XMLA)]([XML for Analysis](/analysis-services/xmla/xml-for-analysis-xmla-reference))* protocol.
+You can achieve connectivity to a data model by using the *[XML for Analysis (XMLA)]([XML for Analysis](/analysis-services/xmla/xml-for-analysis-xmla-reference))* protocol.
 The XMLA protocol is an industry standard protocol that's supported by more than 25 vendors, including Microsoft.
-Any tool (including [third-party tools](../admin/service-premium-connect-tools.md#client-applications-and-tools)) that's compliant with the XMLA protocol uses Microsoft [client libraries](../admin/service-premium-connect-tools.md#client-libraries) to read and/or write data to a model.
+All tools, including [third-party tools](../admin/service-premium-connect-tools.md#client-applications-and-tools), that are compliant with the XMLA protocol use Microsoft [client libraries](../admin/service-premium-connect-tools.md#client-libraries) to read and/or write data to a data model.
 Connectivity is achieved with an XMLA endpoint, which is an API exposed by a data model that broadens the development and management capabilities available to dataset creators.

 > [!NOTE]
 > This advanced data model management usage scenario is one of the [content management and deployment](powerbi-implementation-planning-usage-scenario-overview.md#content-management-and-deployment-scenarios) scenarios.
 For a complete list of the self-service usage scenarios, see [Power BI usage scenarios](powerbi-implementation-planning-usage-scenario-overview.md).